 Key Differences Between Waybill and Bill of Lading

-The type of freight, the relationship among the concerned parties, and the necessity of ownership transfer during transit will collectively determine the suitable document for you, that is to be used.
+The type of freight, the relationship among the concerned parties, and the necessity of ownership transfer during transit will collectively determine the suitable document for you to use.

 Choosing between a Waybill and a Bill of Lading (BOL) depends on several aspects.
 Here's a simple breakdown to help you choose: